-Confirm the passkey value that is printed on the COM listener to pair/bond with the other device.
+Confirm the passkey value that is printed in the debug logs to pair/bond with the other device.

 - Button 2:

-Reject the passkey value that is printed on the COM listener to prevent pairing/bonding with the other device.
+Reject the passkey value that is printed in the debug logs to prevent pairing/bonding with the other device.

 This sample can be found under

 samples/bluetooth/peripheral_uart in the nRF Connect SDK folder structure.